SeleniumHQ/seleniumhq.github.io/docs_source_files/content/driver_idiosyncrasies/shared_capabilities.es.md

 **x**, **y** as _optional_ arguments.

-During automation, the current browsing context will be associated with window states, that describe visibility state of the browser window.
+During automation, the current browsing context will be associated with window states, which describe the visibility of the browser window.
 The window states are

 * maximized
 * minimized